 A lawyer will explain these issues to you, allowing you to have peace of mind and also to take steps to protect yourself in the event that you decide to move forward in a divorce in the future.

-Call the Law Offices of Andrew Nickel, LLC Today to Speak with an Illinois Divorce Attorney
+Call the Law Offices of Andrew Nickel, LLC Today to Speak with a family lawyer in Yorkville.

-A divorce can have a direct impact on many important aspects of your life, including your financial situation and ability to spend time with your children.
+A divorce can have a direct impact on many important aspects of your life, including your financial situation (read more about the Average Cost of Divorce in Illinois) and ability to spend time with your children.